 Generate Knowledge Transfer and Retention

 Baby boomers are currently the largest generation of active workers.
 With the current retirement of millions of Baby Boomers.
-It is crucial for any organizations to retain the wealth of knowledge and experience of seasoned employees.
+It is crucial for any organization to retain the wealth of knowledge and experience of seasoned employees.

 Fill Internal Skill and Role Gaps